maxine-mwanda/angular-go-blog/README.md

 text
 http://localhost:8080
-You should see the AngularJS blog homepage.
+You should see the AngularJS angular-go-blog homepage.

 Step 4: Verify Everything Works
 Test API Endpoints